 \item If $X$ is in Fujiki's class $\mcC$ and has \emph{rational singularities}, then from \cite[Eqn.
 (3)]{HP16} we know that $N^1(X)=H^{1, 1}_{\rm BC}(X)\subset H^2(X,\mathbb R)$.
 In particular, the intersection product can be defined in $N^1(X)$ via the cup product of $H^2(X, \mbR)$.

 \item Let $X$ be a normal compact analytic variety contained in Fujiki's class $\mcC$.
-We define $N_1(X)$ to be the vector space of real closed currents of bi-dimension $(1, 1)$ modulo the following equivalence relation: $T_1\num T_2$ if and only is
+We define $N_1(X)$ to be the vector space of real closed currents of bi-dimension $(1, 1)$ modulo the following equivalence relation: $T_1\num T_2$ if and only if

-for all real closed $(1, 1)$ form with local potentials.
+for all real closed $(1, 1)$-forms $\eta$ with local potentials.

-\item We define $\NA(X)\subset N_1(X)$ to be the closed cone generated by the classes of positive closed currents.
+\item We define $\NA(X)\subset N_1(X)$ to be the closed cone generated by the classes of positive closed currents $\Theta \geq 0$ (see \cite[\S 1.C]{Dem12}).
 The Mori cone $\NE(X)\subset\NA(X)$ is defined as the closure of the cone of currents of integration $T_C$, where $C\subset X$ is an irreducible curve.